gbmhunter/MSsd1306/README.rst

 ======== ========== =============================================================================================================================
 Version  Date       Comment
 ======== ========== =============================================================================================================================
-v2.1.0.0 2014/01/20 Renamed project from 'Cpp-SSD1306' to 'ssd1306-cpp' (following new project naming convention).
+v2.1.1.0 2013/01/20 Added object reference to code examples in README.
+Updated comment blocks at the top of code files. v2.1.0.0 2014/01/20 Renamed project from 'Cpp-SSD1306' to 'ssd1306-cpp' (following new project naming convention).
 Fixed .h/.c references to .hpp/.cpp.
 Moved '/src/include' files to 'include/' to follow new folder layout convention. v2.0.1.0 2013/06/17 Renamed file extensions to .cpp/.hpp. v2.0.0.0 2013/06/17 Added code to repository (in 'src' directory).
 First versioned commit.